 Example: Investment Policy Statement

 This couple views all their investments together for both their short and long-term goals, and have decided to own a constant 60% stocks and 40% bonds every year until they purchase a home.
 They further allocate their stocks: 3/4 US stocks and 1/4 foreign stocks.
 Any good-quality low-cost bond fund works fine.
-The type of bonds is far less important than the amount of bonds.
+The type of bonds is less important than the amount you allocate to bonds.

 You’ll want to take maximum advantage of taxable and tax-advantaged accounts.
 These are for everybody.

-When it comes to selecting specific funds, it is helpful to remind yourself what investment philosophy you believe in.
+When it comes to selecting specific funds, it is helpful to remind yourself of the investment philosophy you believe in.
 This couple included this quote in their plan to help ground them in common sense.
 I liked it so this quote is in my own plan too.